2021 San Jose shooting: Shooting and house arson

-The gunman left his house at 5:39 a.m.
-PDT (UTC−07) the day of the shooting, having set it on fire.
+On the day of the shooting, the gunman left his house at 5:39 a.m.
+PDT (UTC−07), having set it on fire.
 No one was inside the residence at the time.
 According to police, he coordinated the fire with the shooting and ignited it by placing ammunition inside a pot on his stove, surrounding the pot with accelerants, and then turning on the stove.